 Merchant Maverick's Rating: (4 out of 5)

 WorldPay (formerly known as RBS WorldPay) is a worldwide payment processor and acquirer with locations all across the globe.
 They have been in business since 1989, but back then their name was Streamline.
 They helped pioneer internet-based payments way back in 1994, being one of the first on the market for this service.
 In 2001 they launched their U.S. headquarters, which is based in Atlanta, Georgia.
-Today, the company is owned by Advent International (40%), Bain Capital (40%), and The Royal Bank of Scotland Group (20%).
+Today, the company is owned by Advent International and Bain Capital.
 While WorldPay processes all over the world (as their name suggests), I’m going to be focusing on their US-based services for this review.

 Products and Services: